Johnnydev001/weather-forecast/README.md

 A minimal full-stack web app that provides accurate weather and location information.
 Thanks to a very minimalistic UI, the user can easily check the current weather conditions for any location, such as temperature, wind speed, humidity, pressure, UV index and weather forecast for the next 5 days.

-The purpose of this project was mainly to improve my knowledge as a full-stack developer.
+The purpose of this project was to improve my knowledge as a full-stack developer.

 A big thank you to [OpenWeather](https://openweathermap.org/api/one-call-3) and [LocationIQ](https://locationiq.com/) to make this possible and so much easier, with their awesome APIs.